lordgape/clipboard-health/Ticket_Breakdown.md

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.

 ## Your Breakdown Here

+### Acceptance criteria

+Given a Facilty
+When admin tries to save an agent shift with a custom agent id Then report generated should also have the custom agent id.

+### Implementation Note

+-  Create a migration script to alter shift table with the column agent_id
+-  Update ShiftDTO to accept agent_id.  agent_id an optional string.
+Validate agent_id on ShiftDTO
+-  Update ShiftService if necessary to pass agent_id to repositoryDAO.
+-  Update ShiftController and ShiftService to support updating shit with agent_id
+-  Update ReportService to include agent_id in report response
+-  Update unit test.

+### Test Data
+- Create a new shift with payload {shift:"Morning",agent_id:"Pluto123"}

+### QA Tips
+- Try creating a new shift and also updating old shit with an agent_id